 Whether the ballot is cast provisionally, by mail, or at the polls on Election Day, each voter signs an envelope or roster as a record of voting.
 Our office compares the number of signatures from the polling place rosters to the number of ballots cast at that polling place to explain and/or correct any discrepancies.
 Reasons for discrepancies might include a voter signing on the wrong line or if a voter casting a ballot provisionally signed both the roster and their provisional envelope.

 Our office must also handle any ballots that are damaged or unable to be read by the machine.
-Usually a ballot cannot be read if it is ripped, torn, or has coffee or food stains.
+Usually a ballot cannot be read if its damage (generally ripped or torn) or has coffee/food stains.
 Roughly two percent of all ballots returned cannot be read by our scanners.
 Our staff remake unreadable ballots, which are then processed like all other ballots.
 In 2016 that was over 40,000 ballot cards.